anvaka/ngraph.pixi/README.md

 });
 ```

-There are several reasons for such separation of concern.
+There are several reasons for such separation of concerns.
 One is performance: By
 constructing UI model once we are saving CPU cycles at rendering time.
 Another reason
 for separation - you can have multiple renderers render the same graph without
 interfering with each other.